nathub071122/natGIT/ANGULAR/LABS/lab10-delete book.md

 :one::zero:  View and Delete Comments
 1. The administrator should be able to view all the reader's comments in a tabulated format.
+2. Should be able to update the comments.
-2. Shoud be able to delete the comments.
+3. Shoud be able to delete the comments.